 What is the best packing material for fragile items?

 The best packing material for fragile items is bubble wrap.
-You can use bubble wrap to protect electronics, glassware, and more items before packing them.
+You can use bubble wrap to protect electronics, glassware, and more before packing them.

 How do you pack fragile items without bubble wrap?